 Similarly, neither the dust is literal dust.

 We are given the Gurbani by the Guru Sahib (also called Sadh, Sant…).
-Since they are no more, so for us now the Knowledge (Giaan, Wisdom) of their Gurbani is their feet as well as dust of their feet.
+Since they are no more, so now for us the Giaan-Wisdom of their Shabad is their feet as well as dust of their feet.

 - ਹਰਿ ਧੂੜਿ ਦੇਵਹੁ ਮੈ ਪੂਰੇ ਗੁਰ ਕੀ ਹਮ ਪਾਪੀ ਮੁਕਤੁ ਕਰਾਇਆ ਰਾਮ ॥: O Hari (Mool, Source, Jot Saroop…)!
 Please bless me with the dust of the feet of the Perfect Guru (i.e., Wisdom, Bibek, Sikhiaa, Naam…), so that I, a sinner, may be liberated (from Bikaar). (sggs 772).

-Washing the Guru’s Feet and drinking in this wash water
+Washing of Guru’s Feet and drinking in it